chalkboardninja/text-gen-cm2/README.md

 ![asdasd](assets/openedGenText.png)

-3) type anything you want in the "text to say" prompt (must be uppercase)
+3) type anything you want in the "text to say" prompt

 ![asdag](assets/typedSomethingGenText.png)